-Unfired sundried earthen masonry
+Unfired sundried earthen masonry.

-The Benefits of Building with earth.
+Pros.
+The Benefits of Building with sun dried mud mixtures.

 Sculptural and architectural features can be made into whatever shape one wishes.
 This allows for interesting, natural, aesthetically pleasing, rounded shapes to be created.
 Unfired earth is such a highly versatile material: different mixes can be utilized to create walls, furniture, appliances, plasters, paints, polished floors and beautiful looking wall features.
 One material fits all.